Skip to content

 pijuice.config.SetChargingConfig({"charging_enabled": True})

-# Shutdown Raspberry Pi
+# Shut down Raspberry Pi

-subprocess.run(["sudo", "shutdown", "-h", "now"], check=True) # (14)!
+subprocess.run(["sudo", "shutdown", "-h", "now"], check=True) # (10)!

-1. With the logger set up, you can write any information you need (e.g. for finding problems if something went wrong) to the log file.
+3. With the logger set up, you can write any information you need (e.g. for finding problems if something went wrong) to the log file.
 This is a good alternative to print(), if you don't have a terminal output.
 You can add your own custom logging command in any line with:

 logger.info("I want to write this to my log file.")

-2. If the PiJuice battery charge level is below 10% or the free space left on the SD card is below 200 MB, no recording will be made and the Raspberry Pi is immediately shut down.
-You can specify your custom thresholds (e.g. when using a different battery capacity) in this line.
+4. If the PiJuice battery charge level or the free space left on the microSD card is below the specified threshold, no recording will be made and the Raspberry Pi is immediately shut down.
+You can specify your custom thresholds (e.g. when using a different battery capacity) above.

-3. Activate this option only if you have two batteries installed!
+6. Activate this option only if you have two batteries installed!
 Disable charging of the PiJuice battery if the charge level is higher than the specified threshold to extend battery life.
 The charge level is checked again at the end of the script to re-enable charging if the charge level dropped below a specified threshold.

-7. A tracked object can have 4 possible statuses: NEW, TRACKED, LOST and REMOVED.
+8. A tracked object can have 4 possible statuses: NEW, TRACKED, LOST and REMOVED.
 It is highly recommended to save the cropped detections only when tracking status == TRACKED, but you could change this configuration here and e.g. write the track.status.name as additional column to the metadata .csv.

-8. This function will be called after a recording interval is finished, or if an error occurs during the recording and will write some info about the respective recording interval to record_log.csv.
+9. This function will be called after a recording interval is finished, or if an error occurs during the recording and will write some info about the respective recording interval to record_log.csv.

 Frame capture

-python3 insect-detect/frame_capture.py
+env_insdet/bin/python3 insect-detect/frame_capture.py

 Optional arguments

-Add after python3 insect-detect/frame_capture.py, separated by space:
+Add after env_insdet/bin/python3 insect-detect/frame_capture.py, separated by space:

-• -lq to additionally save downscaled LQ frames (e.g. 320x320 px)
+• -lq additionally save downscaled LQ frames (e.g. 320x320 px)

 Stop the script by pressing Ctrl+C in the Terminal.